MagnusHJensen/deploy-deploy-request-action/readme.md

 ## Example

-The following example will create a deploy request for the `recipes_db` database when a pull request is closed.
+The following example will deploy a deploy request for the `recipes_db` database when a pull request is closed.

 ```yml
 name: Deploy a deploy request